td-berlin/o2_tv_olv/README.md

-# o2 TV OLV Channel Efficiency
+# o2 TV/OLV Channel Efficiency

 The client wants to know which channel among TV and Online Video is producing more sales i.e more efficient with respect to spends?